 In order to locate the root cause of spider vein growth, every patient receives an ultrasound.
 This painless procedure will identify damaged vessels and is necessary to ensure the proper vessels are targeted and the right treatment is chosen.
 In many cases, sclerotherapy is the treatment of choice.

 During the treatment, a small amount of solution is injected into the damaged veins.
 The solution causes the vein walls to become sticky and close.
 Over the next several weeks the body removes the treated vessels.
-Newer FDA approved solutions, such a Polidocanol, are more effective with less side-effects, and cause little to no discomfort.
+Newer FDA approved solutions, such a Polidocanol, are more effective with fewer side-effects and cause little to no discomfort.

 At Colorado Skin and Vein we offer treatment for the smallest spider vein to the largest varicose vein.
 Let us help answer any questions you have about your veins.
 For more information on our varicose vein treatments, including sclerotherapy, call our office at (303) 683-3235 or request a consult online.